super-miner/SBScript/DESIGN_SPECS.md

 ## Scratch 3's Limitations

-Before discussing the design of this scripting language it is important to define some of it's limitations.
-In case these limitations are changed their values will only be outlined in this section of the document and they will be referenced by name everywhere else.
+Before discussing the design of SBS it is important to define some of Scratch's limitations.
+In case these limitations are changed in the future, their values will only be outlined in this section of the document and they will be referenced by name everywhere else.

 > JSON Size Limit → 5MB:
 >